databendlabs/databend/docs/doc/90-contributing/01-rfcs/20210913-join-framework-design.md

             insert(result, row)
 ```

-In vetorized execution, we can use a bit map to indicate whether a row should be return to result set or not.
+In vectorized execution, we can use a bit map to indicate whether a row should be return to result set or not.
 Then we can materialize the result later.

 For example, assume we have following SQL query: